aastha-batta/course-agent/readme.md

 ## Acknowledgments

 - This project uses LangChain for LLM orchestration
-- The research component is powered by Tavily API
+- The research component is powered by Tavily API and arXiv.
 - The content generation is handled by OpenAI models